 The Green Village

-The Green Village is a field lab for sustainable innovation in the build environment on the TU Delft campus.
+The Green Village is a field lab for sustainable innovation in the built environment on the TU Delft campus.
 This long-term project is experimenting in the real world with circularity in terms of energy, water and other resources and scaling up to campus Delft and other cities.
 Students are invited to find new innovative solutions for sustainable housing, urban farming and so on.
 Promising concepts can be build as a full scale proof of concept on the campus of the TU Delft.

 You will be part of a multidisciplinary and multicultural environment where students, teachers, researchers a entrepreneurs work together to develop new ways of safely storing temperature sensitive medication.
 This lab is situated partly at our campus in Delft, and partly at a start-up office in The Hague.

 In our RE/ManufacturingLab we combine education and research on the topic of industry 4.0.
 The projects are cross-educational and connect connect students from a multitude of programs.
 This lab is led by the research group Smart Sustainable Manufacturing and seeks answers to real-world questions inspired by our manufacturing compagnies in our region.
 The projects involve so-called “key enabling technologies” and are on the cutting edge of industrial automation.